 Plastic lunchboxes, temporary, fragile and part of the world’s serious plastic pollution problem.
 China alone produces 15 billion plastic lunchboxes per year a significant contribution to the 8m tonnes of plastic worldwide that end up in our oceans.

 The alternative is an ethically produced, food grade, stainless steel lunchbox - such as Elephant Box.Our Elephant Box is a lunchbox for a proper lunch, it’s 220mm wide, 150mm long and 85mm deep.
 It has a capacity of two litres, is easy to clean and will stay that way its whole life.

 Plastic water bottles - there is little that represents our worst traits or is more damaging for the environment.
 Global annual consumption of plastic water bottles is set totop half a trillion by 2021.
 This is far outside of what current recycling efforts can cope with and is jeopardising oceans, coastlines and other oceans.
 At current rates global consumption is set at one million plastic bottles per minute.

 Term time can contribute massively to our consumption of plastic water bottles.
 All that running around, sports and working away is thirsty work after all.

-As an alternative use an ethically produced, food grade, stainless steel water bottle such as our 750ml pictured below.
+As an alternative use an ethically produced, food grade, stainless steel water bottle such as our 750ml water bottle.